-- Regional differences None of the countries where UBI has been tried have levels of income disparity that exist in India. - Sikkim's fiscal and debt liabilities position is better than many other states. $\ensuremath{\backslash n}$ - So, while the idea might work in Sikkim, it might not in, say, Bihar. - Social security The reason for maintaining conditional social assistance is to prioritize those at the bottom of the income distribution. $\n$
+- Regional differences None of the countries where UBI has been tried have levels of income disparity that exist in India. - Sikkim's fiscal and debt liabilities position is better than many other states. $\ensuremath{\backslash n}$ - So, while the idea might work in Sikkim, it might not in, say, Bihar. - Social security The reason for maintaining conditional social assistance is

-- So dismantling certain centrally sponsored and central sector schemes and replacing them with cash transfer could be counterproductive. - This particularly refers to Mid-Day Meal, Pradhan Mantri Gram Sadak Yojana, National Health Mission, Pradhan Mantri Awas Yojana, Sarva Shiksha Abhiyan, MGNREGS, and PDS. - $\bullet$ These schemes have special significance in terms of the rural population, the socially vulnerable including SC/STs, children and women. \n - $\bullet$ The World Bank too had suggested reading the policy of basic income "through the lens of 'progressive universalism'". \n - Resource Even if two-thirds of India's 30 crore-odd households were to be given Rs 1,000 monthly UBI, it would annually cost around Rs 2.4 lakh crore. - There could be savings through rationalisation of subsidies and scrapping of wasteful and ineffective welfare schemes. - $\bullet$ However, these measures are challenging when it comes to implementation, especially in terms of price rationalisation. \n
+- The universal basic income principle is contrary to this. - So dismantling certain centrally sponsored and central sector schemes and replacing them with cash transfer could be counterproductive. - This particularly refers to Mid-Day Meal, Pradhan Mantri Gram Sadak Yojana, National Health Mission, Pradhan Mantri Awas Yojana, Sarva Shiksha Abhiyan, MGNREGS, and PDS. - These schemes have special significance in terms of the rural population, the socially vulnerable including SC/STs, children and women. - $\bullet$ The World Bank too had suggested reading the policy of basic income "through the lens of 'progressive universalism'". $\$ - Resource Even if two-thirds of India's 30 crore-odd households were to be given Rs 1,000 monthly UBI, it would annually cost around Rs 2.4 lakh crore. - There could be savings through rationalisation of subsidies and scrapping of wasteful and ineffective welfare schemes. - $\bullet$ However, these measures are challenging when it comes to implementation, especially in terms of price rationalisation. $\mbox{\sc h}$